grpc/grpc.github.io/docs/index.md

 <p class="lead">Welcome to the developer documentation for gRPC, a language-neutral, platform-neutral, open source, remote procedure call (RPC) system initially developed at Google.</p>

 This document introduces you to gRPC with a quick overview and a simple Hello World example.
-You'll find more tutorials and reference docs in this repository - more documentation is coming soon!
+You'll find more tutorials and reference docs in this site - more documentation is coming soon!

 <div id="toc"></div>